MLHale/GenCyber-web-content/README.md

 # GenCyber Camp @ The University of Nebraska at Omaha
-Files in this repo are intended to provide step-by-step self paced tutorials to teachers seeking to learn about cybersecurity first principles as part of the UNO Gencyber camp.
+Files in this repository are intended to provide step-by-step self paced tutorials to teachers seeking to learn about cybersecurity first principles as part of the UNO Gencyber camp.
+The strategy is to *learn by doing*.
+The overall theme is to develop components of a web application with cybersecurity first principles *baked-in*.

-# Camp Study Resources
+# Camp Study Guides
-Each step-by-step tutorial is specified by day and hosted at the linked urls:
+The guides are organized by camp days and are available at the linked urls:

-#### Day1: Development Environment and Client-side App Creation
+### Day1: Development Environment and Client-side App Creation
 1. [Virtualization Primer](./day1/virtualization-primer.md)
 2. [Github Primer](./day1/github-primer.md)
 3. Client-side web app setup and development